plmcdowe/Cisco-and-EEM/README.md

 **EEM Applet** `(config)#event manager applet AppletName`**:**
 > Applets are the focus of this ReadMe.
-> EEM 4.0 Applets use a TCL patch 8.3.4.
+> EEM 4.0 Applets use TCL patch 8.3.4.
 You can confirm from CLI within the TCL shell:
 >> ```
 >> #tclsh
 >> (tcl)#info patchlevel